-- Is there a plan for every kind of downtime caused by a third party (e.g., internal and external EHR downtimes)?
+- Is there a plan for every kind of downtime caused by a third party (e.g., internal and external EHR downtime)?

 - If the downtime results from a security incident, what vendor is available to conduct a forensic investigation?

-After answering these questions in the incident response plan, the incident response team should list circumstances that may lead to short-term disruptions in patient care.
-Downtimes from a data breach will require different responses from other downtimes.
+After answering those questions in the incident response plan, the incident response team should list circumstances that may lead to short-term disruptions in patient care.
+EHR downtimes from a data breach will require different responses from other downtimes.
 So, for each kind of downtime, the healthcare organization should develop checklists of action items for each type of downtime that staff can use.

-Healthcare organizations should institute a plan for transferring information from backup systems (such as paper records) to EHR.
+Healthcare organizations should institute a EHR downtime plan for transferring information from backup systems (such as paper records).
 This plan will occur at the final steps of an outage.
-And, organizations should regularly test and maintain these backup systems by conducting regular drills on how to access and restore the backup systems when EHR downtime occurs.
+And organizations should regularly test and maintain backup systems by conducting regular drills on how to access and restore them when EHR downtime occurs.

-Healthcare organizations should routinely update these paper backups and train clinical staff and third parties on where to find and how to use these paper backups.
+Healthcare organizations should routinely update paper backups and train clinical staff and third parties on finding and using those backups.

 Failure to conduct routine backups internally can leave healthcare organizations vulnerable to compromising patient data.
 If systems are not backed up regularly, outages can cause unsaved data to be lost and extend the length of a system outage.
 Running routine backups on IT systems and EHR can help healthcare organizations preserve the most recently saved data and save time in trying to return to normal operations.